-Expenditure in the period, before interest payable, increased by 11% from £50.7m to £56.5m.
-This expenditure reflects increased staff costs to support our strategic plans.
+Expenditure in the period, before interest payable, increased by 2.8% from £56.5m to £58.1m.
+This expenditure reflects restructuring costs incurred for the year of £1.6m to support the University's change programme

-Staff costs are £36.6m, some 70% of turnover (2016: £31.8m, 62%).
-The increase reflects additional staff across both academic and non-academic functional areas, and the annual incremental pay progression and pay award costs.
-Information on staff costs, staff numbers, high earning staff and Vice Chancellor's remuneration is shown in Note 6 of the financial statements.
+Staff costs were £39.3m, some 74.8% of turnover (2017: £36.6m, 70%).
+The increase includes £1.6m of restructuring costs, in addition to annual incremental pay progression and pay award costs.
+Information on staff costs, is shown in Note 7 of the financial statements.

-While our staff costs as a % of turnover are above the sector average, this partly reflects the decision to operate all services in-house, whereas other universities commonly outsource elements of estates, security and catering operations, which appear as non-staff costs in their financial statements.
+While our staff costs as a percentage of turnover are above the sector average, this partly reflects the fact that the university operates all services in-house, whereas other universities commonly outsource elements of estates, security and catering operations, which appear as non-staff costs in their financial statements.